Wadi Rum, Jordan

 Entry and Fees

-If you’re heading to the Wadi Rum Protected Area, you gotta pay to get in.
+If you’re heading to the Wadi Rum Protected Area, you’ll have to pay to get in.
 But if you’re going with a local tour company, they have your back and include the fee in their package.

 Sustainability and Conservation